 Sally Kimberly and Rick Davidson discuss the life-saving assistance from local Scott County surgeons who offered to take free-of-cost patients in need of additional care.
 Sally describes the deal between her and Chuck Darling and Rick comments on Dave Stanley’s commitment to surgical patients in Oak Ridge.
 Full footage of Sally Kimberly’s interview with Rick Davidson.

-Sally Kimberly discusses clinical challenges during her time as a nurse practitioner with Mountain People’s Health Councils in Norma, Tennessee, focusing specifically on the indispensable role of patient education in effective rural healthcare.
+Sally Kimberly discusses clinical challenges during her time as a nurse practitioner with Mountain People’s Health Councils (MPHC) in Norma, Tenn., focusing specifically on the indispensable role of patient education in effective rural healthcare.
 Full footage of Sally Kimberly’s interview with Rick Davidson.

 Sally Kimberly discusses the challenges of collaborating with community boards on the frontier of a practice largely unfamiliar in Appalachia at the time—community-driven, rural healthcare.
 Unique to her and other nurse practitioners’ experience was a widespread misunderstanding about their role.
 Reminiscing about these hurdles, Sally shares what it was like to be a pioneer in the field.
 She concludes with a commentary on the importance of education in the work …